KoolCards/CADSupportVectorMachine/README.md

 # HeartAttackPredict
-Prediction for heart attacks using machine learning algorithms
+A machine learning algorithm that uses patient data to provide real time predictions of heart attacks and strokes